golnazir/recipe-site-backend/README.md

-# Backend Flask API for recipe site.
+# Backend Flask API for recipe book web application.

 This repository is a Flask REST API that retrives data from MySQL database using the MySQL.Connector driver.
 It's purpose is to supply content for [recipe-site-frontend](https://github.com/golnazir/recipe-site-frontend).
 Currently it implements four api endpoints that return data in JSON format.
 These are: